fontforge/designwithfontforge.com/en-US/When_Things_Go_Wrong_With_Fontforge_Itself.md

 - Visit FreedomSponsors and sponsor a new issue, using the URL you copied earlier.
 - Revisit the issue and add a comment with the link to the freedom sponsors issue page, with a personal note that you're offering a paid bounty for this issue to be closed

-## How To Create An Issue

-* Create a new issue in the [FontForge Github Issue Tracker](https://github.com/fontforge/fontforge/issues).
+## Report A Bug

+1. Visit the [FontForge Github Issue Tracker](https://github.com/fontforge/fontforge/issues) and sign in to Github (after creating an account, if you don't have one yet.)
+- In the Issues search box try searching for similar issues, to see if the problem you are facing was reported already.
+If it was, and your issue is related but not quite the same, please comment on that issue with your own take on the issue.
+- If it was not already reported, open up a new issue.
-* Click the green "New Issue" button, and then describe your question, what you did to trigger a crash, or your idea for an improvement
+Click the green "New Issue" button, and then describe your question, what you did to trigger a crash, or your idea for an improvement.

+Include relevant details, such as:

+* your Operating System and version,
+* your FontForge version and where you got it from,
+* **what happens, step by step, to produce the issue**
+* **what error messages you see,**
+* **what you expect to happen**

-* **Tip:** Drag and drop screenshot or other images directly into the issue page to include them
+You can drag and drop screenshots or other images directly into the issue page to include them

-* **Idea:** Make a narrated screencast and upload it to YouTube or a similar video sharing site, and include a link
+An easy way to report issues is to record a screencast videos where you explain in a narrated voiceover the things you are interested in as they happen, and then upload it to YouTube and include a link to your video

-That's all there is to participating in the development of FontForge.
+To reproduce the issue, it can helpful to share with the developer community the files you are working with.
+If you can make a file that is small and only contains what is needed to reproduce the issue, please fork the fontforge repo and add these files to [/tests/fonts](https://github.com/fontforge/fontforge/tree/master/tests/fonts) and submit a pull request.
+You can also place files on your own website or a file sharing service temporarily (such as MegaUpload, DropBox, Google Drive, etc.)
+Finally, if you do not wish to make your files publicly available, you can provide an email address for a FontForge developer to contact you at to get a private copy of the file.

+Please don't close other people's issues - ask them to close the issue if it is closed to their satisfaction.

+## How To Report A Crash

 The process is just the same for reporting a crash or other kinds of bugs as it is for new features or questions.

-## How To Report A Crash

 Sending a good crash report to the FontForge developers really does help them a lot to improve the stability of the program for everybody!
 Don’t feel shy about reporting such issues, because a crash that isn’t reported is a crash that is far less likely to be fixed.